Brighton’s most iconic attraction

 Our demographic analysis showed the primary audience were the 22 million adults living under two hours away.
 The analysis also showed this audience had a lot of choice when it came to attractions, so for us, hitting them when they were planning their day trip was key to engaging and exciting them to visit.

-Many local residents had already visited the BA i360 before, but it was important to encourage them to a return or buy an annual membership.
+Many local residents had already visited the Brighton i360 before, but it was important to encourage them to a return or buy an annual membership.
 So during the summer holidays, we focused on targeting nearby families.

 We also wanted to inspire international tourists staying in London to make the trip to Brighton and witness the incredible views from the giant glass viewing pod.